-- 1. Connect the hardware (might be sold separately). - For a modem, connect to a telephone line (DSL) or cable line and to your computer. - For a wired network connection, connect an Ethernet cable to the computer and to a network router or LAN device. - For a wireless network connection, use a wireless router with the computer to connect to a WLAN with an Internet connection. - 2.
-Get Internet service. - Sign up with an ISP.
+- 1. Connect the hardware (sold separately). - For a wired network connection, connect an Ethernet cable to the computer and to a network router or LAN device. - For a wireless network connection, use a wireless router with the computer to connect to a WLAN with an Internet connection. - 2.
+Get Internet service. - Sign up with an Internet service provider (ISP).
 If you already have an account with an ISP, skip this step and follow the instructions provided by the ISP. - If you did not set up the computer for Internet service during the initial setup, do so now by using Online Services: - a.
-Click the Start button, click All Programs, click Online Services, and then click Get Online. - b.
+Tap the Start button, tap All Programs, tap Online Services, and then tap Get Online. - b.
 Follow the onscreen instructions to select an ISP and set up Internet service.